linuxlawson/recipe-keeper/README.md

 Of course, you could also create sub-category folders such as:
 breakfast, lunch, dinner, desserts, drinks, etc.
 to keep recipes somewhat organized.
+In which case, the path to your file would be (using the example above):
+Documents/Recipes/Desserts/brownies

 Will save as a text file, .txt is default extension so no need to add one.

+Enjoy.